The Caspian Challenge July 25, 2021

 All runners finish at the ball field at Tolman Corner.

-In order to encourage distancing, the race will be self-timed this year, with participants reporting their times online after the race.
+In order to encourage distancing, the race will be self-timed this year, with participants reporting their times by email after the race.

 Race results with age group winners (bragging rights!) will be posted online the following week.

-This year, prizes will be awarded by a random drawing of registered participants; notification of prize pickup the following week.
+This year, prizes will be awarded by a random drawing of registered participants; notification of prize pickup at the end of the race.

 Please honor posted parking rules and park along Lake Shore Road and only in designated areas at the ball field.